 Some admission authorities will undoubtedly use paragraph 2.27 to discourage parents from requesting a copy of the clerk’s notes.
 However, under the Data Protection Act (not Freedom of Information) I think it more likely than not that parents will be entitled to any notes relating specifically to their own child’s case.
 Further advice, if necessary, can be sought from the Information Commissioner’s helpline.
 It is worth noting that one of our members was refused access to the clerk’s notes under the Data Protection Act some years ago, and complained to the Information Commissioner.
 The Information Commissioner eventually ruled in her favour.

 If the admission authority, clerk or administrator claims to have legitimate grounds for denying access to the notes, I would ask them to put their refusal in writing, and to state which section of the Data Protection Act they are using as a justification for non-compliance.
-(We have come across various claims that the clerk’s notes cannot be released, but we have never yet dealt with a case where there appeared to be any legal justification.)

 - Complaining to the Information Commissioner about lack of access to the notes (to check whether the admission authority, clerk or administrator is indeed acting lawfully).